 - Set your budget so that you can choose a plan with financial requirements that best meet what you are able to afford.

-There are several ways you can enroll, including online, by phone, through an agent or broker, or by mail.
+There are several ways you can enroll, including online, by phone, through an agent or broker, with in-person help or by mail.
 For more information on how to enroll via the method of your choice, as well as other resources that can assist in ensuring that you and your family are covered for 2019, visit www.HealthCare.gov.